HOME Delicious Bookmark this on Delicious Recommend toStumbleUpon

 Revolution counting: What has that hamster been up to?
 (One version for all three flavors of Pascal.)

-Arrays tutorial FPC/TP version: Super variables
+Arrays tutorial FPK/TP version: Super variables

 Arrays tutorial Pascalite version: Super variables